-Centers and Institutes may have dedicated staff, term faculty, and post-doctoral students dedicated to their operation.
-Such individual’s employment may be contingent upon the continued operation of the Center or Institute.
+Centers and institutes may have staff, term faculty, and post-doctoral students dedicated to their operation.
+These individuals’ employment may be contingent upon the continued operation of the center or institute.
 Any personnel-related matters shall be conducted in accordance with applicable University policies and procedures.
-These individuals should expend effort toward the operation of the Center or Institute commensurate with the percentage of funding for their positions from the Center’s or Institute’s budget.
+These individuals should expend effort toward the operation of the center or institute commensurate with the percentage of funding for their positions from the center or institute’s budget.
 If they are term faculty, such effort should be reflected in their AWP.
-For any personnel not supported with Center or Institute resources, the Academic Dean, Vice Provost, or Vice President funding the individual’s position must provide a letter of commitment, and the appointment must be approved by the Centers and Institutes Executive Council.
+For any personnel not supported with center or institute funding, the senior administrator funding the individual’s position must provide a letter of commitment, and the appointment must be approved by the Centers and Institutes Executive Council.

 Centers and Institutes Closure Requirements

-Centers or Institutes that are closing must file an official closure of operations plan.
+Centers or institutes that are closing must file an official closure of operations plan.
 The closure of operations plan must address how to utilize any remaining endowment or similar funds in compliance with the Endowment and Similar Funds Management Policy.
-Additionally, the closure of operations plan must include a transition plan for any Center or Institute associated faculty and staff, as defined by this policy.
-This personnel transition plan may include a Reduction in Force plan in accordance with the Reduction-In-Force (RIF) Policy, as necessary.
+Additionally, the closure of operations plan must include a transition plan for any center or institute funded faculty and staff, as defined by this policy.
+This personnel transition plan may include a reduction in force plan in accordance with the Reduction-In-Force (RIF) Policy, as necessary.

-The closure of operations plan must be approved by the Centers and Institutes Executive Council after first being reviewed by the Academic Dean or Vice Provost/Vice President headquartering the Center or Institute and the Centers and Institutes Approval and Review Committee.
-The Academic Dean or Vice Provost/Vice President and Centers and Institutes Approval and Review Committee provide the Centers and Institutes Executive Council with a non-binding recommendation to ensure minimal institutional impact due to the closure.
+The closure of operations plan must be approved by the Centers and Institutes Executive Council after first being reviewed by the senior administrator of headquartering unit and the Centers and Institutes Approval and Review Committee.
+The senior administrator of the headquartering unit and the Centers and Institutes Approval and Review Committee provide the Centers and Institutes Executive Council with a non-binding recommendation to ensure minimal institutional impact due to the closure.
 The Centers and Institutes Executive Council has sole authority to approve the plan.
-The Centers and Institutes Executive Council recommends the Center or Institute for closure to the BOT, which must approve any closures.
+The Centers and Institutes Executive Council recommends the center or institute for closure to the BOT, which must approve any closures.

 RELATED INFORMATION